There is no Enriques surface over the integers: Introduction

 \begin{acknowledgement} The research was supported by the Deutsche Forschungsgemeinschaft by the grant \emph{SCHR 671/6-1 Enriques-Mannigfaltigkeiten}.
 It was also conducted in the framework of the research training group \emph{GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology}.
-I wish to thank Will Sawin for useful remarks, and Matthias Sch\"utt for valuable comments, in particular for pointing out \cite{Shioda 1992} and \cite{Schuett; Shioda 2019}, which correct two entries in the classification of Mordell--Weil lattices for rational elliptic surfaces. \end{acknowledgement}
+I wish to thank Will Sawin for useful remarks, and Matthias Sch\"utt for helpful comments, in particular for pointing out \cite{Shioda 1992} and \cite{Schuett; Shioda 2019}, which correct two entries in the classification of Mordell--Weil lattices for rational elliptic surfaces.
+I would also like to thank the referees for very careful and thorough reading and many valuable suggestions, which helped to improve the paper and remove mistakes.
+In particular, for pointing out a defective argument in the first version concerning two-sections in what are now Propositions \ref{no I4*+R} and \ref{no I4*+R second}. \end{acknowledgement}